aeri/Boreas/README.md

 An implementation in C++ of coordination language Linda in a distributed way, to be used in programming concurrent and distributed systems.

 ## How it works?
 The objective of the project is to carry out a distributed implementation of the Linda coordination system.
-The system provides the operations: **PN** (post note), **RN** (remove note) and **RD** (read note).
+The system provides the operations: **PN** (post note), **RN** (remove note) and **RD/RX** (read note).
 For simplicity, the tuples will be flat, that is to say, there are no tuples where one of their elements is another tuple (nested tuples), they will have a maximum length of 6 elements and all the elements will be of string type.

 * **PN** *(out)*: Produces a tuple, writing it into tuplespace.
 * **RN** *(in)*: Atomically reads and removes (consumes) a tuple from tuplespace.